billimarie/bubblly/universe/characters.md

 > - "But first, the basics!
 Create a bubbl like me.
 Bubbls are a way to organize your Monetary Goals.
 Some example bubbls include: *Pay Rent (on time).
 Save Part of Paychecks.
 Learn about IRAS.* It can be anything you want!
 In fact, I once met a guy named *Buy The Entire Freakin' World!* Hehehe.

 > - "My entire existence is dedicated to keeping you on track.
 I show off your stats.
 I create graphs and charts of your progress.
 I even archive your notes for future motivation!
 That means when you’re being financially productive, I’m happy!
 But when you’re not...I pop.
-Bubbls that remain inactive will expire, taking your hopes & dreams with it.
-Bubbls that persist will Level Up, receive Specialty Items, and get recognition in the elusive Glory Bubbl!
-The world is ours...puff, puff to the Illustrious Sphere!"
+Bubbls that remain inactive will expire, taking your hopes & dreams for financial stability with it.
+Bubbls that survive, persist, and thrive will continuously Level Up, receive Specialty Items, and gain recognition in the elusive Glory Bubbl!"

+> - "Come!
+The world is ours: puff, puff&mdash;to the Illustrious Sphere!"

 [//]: # (This is a test comment)